liquidrinu/ldserver2/README.md

 #### systems packages

-`this is for debian, change to fit your OS`

 - clone repo
 - change '.env-example' into '.env'
 - update .env file and replace all values with own 'complex' strings